adamectimotei/jwt-threat-matrix/attacks/none-algorithm.md

 ## Defense

-- Explicitly disable the `none` algorithm in your JWT library configuration.
+- Explicitly disable the `none` algorithm in your JWT library configuration
-- Validate the algorithm server-side using strict whitelist (e.g., always enforce HS256 or RS256).
+- Validate the algorithm server-side using strict whitelist (e.g., always enforce HS256 or RS256)

 ---